appcelerator-archive/amp/project/README.md

 ## Build tools

-[hack/make.sh](../hack/make.sh) is the primary build tool for docker.
+[Makefile](../Makefile) is the primary build tool for AMP.
 It is used for compiling the official binary, running the test suite, and pushing releases.

 ## Acknowledgements